-To maintain the spiritual atmosphere we ask all ashram guests to comply with the ashram rules.
-Kindly refer to the Ashram Rules & Guidelines for more information.
-The ashram reserves the right of admission and students may be asked to leave if their behaviour goes against the ashrams rules and teachings.
+To maintain the spiritual atmosphere we ask all Ashram guests to comply with the Ashram rules.
+Kindly refer to the Ashram Rules & Guidelines and Cultural Information for more information.
+The Ashram reserves the right of admission and students may be asked to leave if their behaviour goes against the Ashram rules and teachings.

-If you cancel your registration before the stat of the course we will refund your original payment less an administration fee of US $150.
+If you cancel your registration before the start of the course we will refund your original payment less an administration fee of US $150.

 Once the course starts, if you decide to leave within 5 days, we will refund your original payment less an administration fee of US $450.
-After 5 days no refunds will be issued.
+After five days no refunds will be issued.